 We believe that everyone- students and adults- can learn at high levels and we therefore hold high expectations for ourselves and the students we serve.

-WCS believes that all students are capable of learning and should be respectful of others in the learning process.
-In addition, WCS accepts that every person has something to contribute to society as a whole.
+FRCS believes that all students are capable of learning and should be respectful of others in the learning process.
+In addition, FRCS accepts that every person has something to contribute to society as a whole.
 Therefore, respect and collaboration are at the center of our educational philosophy.
 All students are expected to do their best to learn all they can to improve themselves while also supporting others by working collaboratively and with mutual respect.

-Winship Community Schools’ Core strategies include:
+Feather River Charter School’s Core strategies include:

 High Quality, Standards-Based Instruction: We will ensure the highest level of academic achievement for all students through the use of guaranteed, viable curriculum and instructional strategies.